GEOS-DEV/geosPythonPackages/docs/geos-mesh.rst

                               [string]: For ".vtu" output format, the data mode can be binary or ascii.
 Defaults to binary.
       --fractures_output_dir FRACTURES_OUTPUT_DIR
                               [string]: The output directory for the fractures meshes that will be generated from the mesh.
+      --fractures_data_mode FRACTURES_DATA_MODE
+                              [string]: For ".vtu" output format, the data mode can be binary or ascii.
+Defaults to binary.

 ``generate_global_ids``
 """""""""""""""""""""""